 Dutch Elm Disease

-Dutch Elm Disease is a vascular wilt disease that causes rapid decline in as few as 6 weeks after infection.
+Dutch Elm Disease (DED) is a vascular wilt disease that causes rapid decline of elms in as few as 6 weeks after infection.

 American and European elms are commonly infected in two ways: via elm bark beetles that vector the disease from infected to healthy trees, or via fungi that are transmitted through root grafts.
 Dutch Elm Disease is an aggressive disease that is almost always fatal to the host tree once it becomes established.